Fort Lauderdale Fishing Charters

 Charter Styles Available in Fort Lauderdale

 The charter market here skews heavily toward offshore and reef fishing.
-The Gulf Stream runs close.just a few miles from the inlet.which puts blue water within easy reach but also means most trips involve open-ocean conditions.
+Since the Gulf Stream is just a few miles out, most trips involve open-ocean conditions.

 | Style | Available | What to Expect |